-At the end of the second term there is a meeting for all 3e and 2e students.
-The event is organised by the British Embassy in association with SLSB and alumni societies.
-In the course of this meeting prospective students are given in-depth information concerning the application process, studying at a British university and living in the UK.
-They are given the opportunity to meet students from Luxembourg currently enrolled at a British university.
+Each year the British Embassy, in association with SLSB and alumni societies, organises an information event in the course of which prospective students are given in-depth information concerning the application process, studying at a British university and living in the UK.
+As far as possible, they are given the opportunity to meet students from Luxembourg currently enrolled at a British university.
 Prospective students are strongly advised to attend that event.

 How to apply

 The application process is lengthy and complex.
 It involves selecting courses and institutions, obtaining an informative reference, writing a carefully researched and thought-through personal statement, completing an electronic application form, sitting a language test (e.g. IELTS, CAE, CPE, TOEFL), sitting a special admissions test (e.g. for studies in medicine, dentistry and veterinary science, and selected other subjects), attending interviews or preparing portfolios.
 For advice and assistance, students are requested to contact Simone Biewer at LGL-SePAS (by appointment or in the weekly contact hour) as they are likely to need substantial help with the electronic application process.

 - 16th October 2023: deadline for Oxford, Cambridge, Medicine, Dentistry or Veterinary Science.

 - 31st January 2024: deadline for all other institutions and courses (except some art and design courses listed with a March deadline.)

 If an application is submitted by 18:00 (UK time) on this day, it will be sent to the chosen universities or colleges.
 Applications received after this date will automatically be entered into Clearing.

 Please note that applications can be sent from mid-September.
 Students are advised to send their applications well before the 31st January deadline as popular institutions and competitive courses fill up quickly.